fluid-cloudnative/fluid/docs/en/samples/dataset_across_namespace_with_csi.md

 - In Namespace `ns-a`, create Dataset `demo` and AlluxioRuntime `demo`
 - In Namespace `ns-b` create Dataset `demo-ref` and ThinRuntime `demo-ref`.
 The mountPoint of `demo-ref` is `dataset://ns-a/demo`

-⚠️ **Note**: The physical runtime (the runtime bound to the original dataset) must NOT be CacheRuntime.

 ## Prerequisites
 Before running this demo, please refer to the [installation documentation](../userguide/install.md) to complete the installation and check that the components of Fluid are working properly:
 ```shell